OLSA/FieldtypeFontIcon/README.md

 # FieldtypeFontIcon
-Simplified version of ProcessWire module https://github.com/trk/FieldtypeFontIconPicker/ where I used a different concept to load icons.
+Simplified version of ProcessWire FieldtypeFontIconPicker module where I used a different concept to load icons.